hesampiri/weather-app/README.md

 # weather-app
-weather web application using React and Tailwind
+weather web application using React.Js and Tailwind